arthur-zheng/FEIQ/css.md

 ### 1. Difference between Block & Inline?

-inline / block (use case)
+inline / block (use case):

 http://www.impressivewebs.com/difference-block-inline-css/

- 1. inline(only accepts left/right padding/margin, no top/bottom), block accepts all.
+ 1. inline(only accepts left/right padding/margin, no top/bottom will take effect), block accepts all
  2. inline accepts vertical-align, blocks doesn’t
  3. block’s default width is 100%
- 4. if inline is float, will become block
+ 4. inline doesn’t accept width/height, block accepts all
- 5. inline doesn’t accept width/height (but accepts vertical-align
+ 5. when a inline element is floated, it accepts width and height

 ### 2. Different Ways to Hide an Element?